OmniCloudOrg/OmniCloud-Full/README.md

+🚧 Under Construction
+This project is actively being developed.
+Nothing should yet be assumed stable

 # Omniforge

 🚀 Zero-config platform for deploying microservices anywhere - VMs, containers, or bare metal - with just 24MB RAM overhead.